Cross-scale predictive dictionaries: Prior work

-\paragraph{Multi-scale dictionary models.} The idea of coupling multi-scale models and sparsifying dictionaries has been explored before.
-Jayaraman et al.\ \cite{thiagarajan2013learning} provide a multi-level representation of image patches where simple patches with little textures are captured in the early stages while more complex textures are only resolved at the higher levels.
+Learning dictionary atoms that are innately clustered is an intuitive way of speeding up the approximation process with large dictionaries.
+Particularly for visual signals, clustering by incorporating scale or spatial complexity of the signal has been explored before.
+Jayaraman et al.\ \cite{thiagarajan2013learning} learn dictionaries by a multi-level representation of image patches where simple patches are captured in the early stages while more complex textures are only resolved at the higher levels.
 This provides speedups when solving sparse approximation problems since patches that occur more often are captured at the earlier levels.
+While speedups are constant when compared to a dictionary of the same size, it does not scale up well to high dimensional signals.
+Similar to this work, we propose multiple levels of representation across scales that captures complex patterns at finer scales while also incorporating a predictive framework.

+Imposing a tree structure on sparse coefficients to learn dictionaries has been explored in the context of images.
 Jenatthon et al.\ \cite{jenatton2010proximal} present a hierarchical dictionary learning mechanism, where they impose a tree structure on the sparsity, which forces the dictionary atoms to cluster like a tree.
-Though it does give higher accuracy of reconstruction, not much has been said about speed up obtained.
+Though it does give higher accuracy of reconstruction, not much has been said about the speed up obtained.
 Mairal et al.\ \cite{mairal2007multiscale} learn a dictionary based on quad-tree models, where each patch is further sub-divided into four non-overlapping patches.
-While this method gives better accuracy, the algorithm is very slow, as claimed by the authors.
-None of the multi-scale learning algorithms exploit the cross-scale coding especially for visual signals.
+While this method gives better accuracy, the algorithm is very slow, as it involves approximations of successive decomposition of a big image patch into smaller image patches.
+None of the multi-scale learning algorithms exploit the cross-scale structure underlying visual signals.

-The goal of this paper is to construct dictionaries endowed with structured sparse representations, similar to the wavelet-tree model, and enable computational speedups in solving sparse approximation problems.